nodejs/node/doc/api/http2.md

 added: v8.4.0
 -->

-The `'localSettings'` event is emitted when an acknowledgement SETTINGS frame has been received.
+The `'localSettings'` event is emitted when an acknowledgment SETTINGS frame has been received.
 When invoked, the handler function will receive a copy of the local settings.